On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Convergence

-We give a numerical example demonstrating the difference in convergence for matrices with purely nonnegative elements and matrices with mixed sign elements in \ref{app:numerical-example}.
+We give a numerical example demonstrating the difference in convergence for matrices with purely nonnegative elements and matrices with mixed sign elements in Section~\ref{sec:numerical-example}.

 In some cases, it is also possible to prove convergence when matrix coefficients have mixed signs by considering the negative and positive parts separately.
-We decompose a self-adjoint real infinite matrix $\mat{A}$ into positive $\mat{P}$ and negative $\mat{N}$ parts so that
+We decompose a self-adjoint real infinite matrix $\mat{A}$ into positive $\mat{P}$ and negative $\mat{N}$ parts with